Yelinz/switchingsoftware/content/use/nextcloud-polls/index.en.md

 ---

 If you are using Nextcloud, the **Polls extension** is a good option for creating Doodle-style events and polls.
-You can have limit access to certain users on your Nextcloud instance or make it public.
+You can make it public or limit access to certain users on your Nextcloud instance.

 {{< infobox >}}
 - **Website:**